-B. Metro Code 3.07.720: Adoption of Voluntary Affordable Housing Production Goals.
+B. Metro Code 3.07.720: Adoption of Voluntary Affordable Housing Production Goals, opportunities for household of all income levels in the Comprehensive Plan and Implementing Ordinances.

 The report stated "the City Council has determined that setting an affordable housing goal is unnecessary".
 The report states that the voluntary goal of 5 units is declined "due to the small size of the City, the wide selection of affordable housing in the city and adjacent unincorporated area, and residential zoning that is conducive to provide additional affordable housing."